OfficeDev/office-js-docs-pr/reference/word/paragraph.md

 The [Word-Add-in-DocumentAssembly][paragraph.insertpicture] sample provides another example of how to insert an image into a paragraph.

 ### insertOoxml(ooxml: string, insertLocation: InsertLocation)
 Inserts OOXML or wordProcessingML into the paragraph at the specified location.
-The insertLocation value can be 'Replace', 'Start' or 'End'.
+The insertLocation value can be 'Replace', 'Start', or 'End'.

 #### Syntax
 ```js